DevBitexblock/documentation/products/ifo-initial-farm-offering/how-to-participate-in-an-ifo-with-bscscan.md

 Type 0 or 1 and click **Write**.
 Confirm your action in MetaMask.

 4\.
-You can click **View your transaction** or visit the PancakeSwap IFO page to confirm your tokens have been collected.
+You can click **View your transaction** or visit the Bitexblock IFO page to confirm your tokens have been collected.

 ![](https://lh4.googleusercontent.com/yIrEbfJBxo2diu9RhYk3Shy8nsb37Y2voVZFVTNp7sa8RTnG9DPLFKdHo1hfEEDt8uWj22zmZADwiiGMOuY1vdH1qGGDe9nBMZeeoHfb7b-oiK7QvdY6\_79KdOBMoWEn6ka2sUAC)